Minecracked-YT/bevfacey.github.io/everyone.md

 ---

-## Impact of Computing Topics:
+## Impact of Computing (Issues and Ethics) Topics:

 1. Artificial Intelligence: Inequality, Job Loss, and Uniquely Human Abilities
 1. Utility, Security, and Privacy
 1. Why are devices, especially mobile devices, so compelling?
-1. Social Media: Engagement and the Attention Economy
+Social Media: Engagement and the Attention Economy
 1. Freedoms, Rights, and Responsibilities, and [an AI "Bill of Rights"](https://www.whitehouse.gov/ostp/ai-bill-of-rights/)
 1. Misinformation and Disinformation: Filter Bubbles, Polarization, and the Death of Discourse
 1. [Training an AI Model](https://teachablemachine.withgoogle.com/train/image)